 Laser surgery techniques for refractive vision correction were well established, both scientifically and clinically, by the mid-80s.
 The basic principle behind all the methods is using a laser to model the outer corneal layer so that the focal point of the bundled incidental light is on the surface of the retina itself and not in front of or behind it.

 The original treatment methods, PRK and LASEK, manually removed the outer protective layer (epithelium) of the cornea before the laser surgery.
-The consequences often included post-operative pain and very slow recovery of visual acuity.
-As a consequence, laser surgery techniques which involved preparing a corneal flap (LASIK and Femto-LASIK) were then developed.
+The consequences often included postoperative pain and the very slow recovery of visual acuity.
+As a consequence, laser surgery techniques that involved preparing a corneal flap (LASIK and Femto-LASIK) were then developed.
 Smile eye surgery is an advanced laser treatment that has many benefits.

 The Eye Foundation provides the best SMILE eye Surgery at an affordable cost, with the newest technologies at the State-of-the-art infrastructure.
-SMILE laser eye surgery is done with a process, The high-precision VisuMax® femtosecond laser creates a small lens (lenticule) inside the intact cornea, the volume and form of which are determined by the degree of vision defect to be corrected.
-This lenticule is then removed in a minimally invasive procedure from the interior of the cornea through a small access measuring just a few millimetres.
+SMILE laser eye surgery is done with a process, The high-precision VisuMax® femtosecond laser creates a small lens (lenticular) inside the intact cornea, the volume, and form of which are determined by the degree of vision defect to be corrected.
+This lenticular is then removed in a minimally invasive procedure from the interior of the cornea through small access measuring just a few millimeters.
 In contrast to earlier techniques, it is no longer necessary to fold back the cornea.
 There is no flap incision, the area of the incision is reduced to a minimum and the outer corneal layers remain more or less intact.
-All of which is made possible by a sensitive, precise and convenient treatment method.
+All of which is made possible by a sensitive, precise, and convenient treatment method.

 The ReLex SMILE has several benefits, In recent years minimally invasive diagnostic and treatment methods have set new standards in modern medicine.
 This is because minimally invasive very often means minimum discomfort for the patient.
-In its smile method Carl Zeiss has developed a new technique for the minimally invasive laser correction of vision defects.
-This innovative treatment technique yields a whole range of benefits:
+In its smile method, Carl Zeiss has developed a new technique for the minimally invasive laser correction of vision defects.
+This innovative SMILE Lasik treatment technique yields a whole range of benefits:

 The specially developed laser system used for the Smile procedure is the Carl Zeiss VisuMax® femtosecond laser.
 In Femto-LASIK surgery it has already impressed patients and physicians alike with its sophisticated technology, its precision and its reliability.
 Smile now permits accuracy down to nearest micrometer precision in the preparation of the lenticule within the intact cornea.